-When assessing the severity of a train station injury claim for an accident which has happened at a station or on station grounds, it is important to note that this severity will impact on the amount of compensation that you could be eligible to claim.
+When assessing the severity of a train station injury claim for an accident at a station or on station grounds, it is important to note that this severity will impact the amount of compensation you could be eligible to claim.
 Generally, the more severe the assessment of your personal injury in a train station claim, the higher the total amount of compensation you will be able to claim.
-This is why it is important to properly diagnose the severity of your injuries.
+This is why it is important to diagnose the severity of your injuries properly.

-To fully assess the severity of your injuries and determine the value of your railway compensation claim, it is important to seek a professional and independent medical opinion.
+To fully assess your injuries’ severity and determine the value of your railway compensation claim, it is important to seek a professional and independent medical opinion.
 They will conduct a full examination to ascertain the exact nature and extent of your injury, as well as the future prognosis for recovery.
-Our team and the solicitors which we provide can work with you to organise an independent medical examination to support your overall claim, and to help make sure that we are seeking the right level of damages from the operator of the station, such as Network Rail.
+Our team and the solicitors we provide can work with you to organise an independent medical examination to support your overall claim and help make sure that we are seeking the right level of damages from the station’s operator, such as Network Rail.

 What are the long-term effects of a train station injury ?

-As with any other type of accident or injury, a personal injury in a train station can range from being quite mild through to being very severe.
+As with any other type of accident or injury, a personal injury in a train station can range from being relatively mild to severe.
 Some people may find that they recover within a few weeks or months, whilst others will take much longer to recover from their injuries.
-In addition to the physical injuries and pain or suffering that were caused by an accident in a train station, victims may also experience and claim for emotional or psychological trauma which has been suffered.
+In addition to the physical injuries and pain or suffering caused by an accident in a train station, victims may also experience and claim for emotional or psychological trauma that has been suffered.

 When assessing a train station accident injury’s long-term impact, the medical practitioner will look at many different factors.
 These exams will assess your overall quality of life and the impact your injuries have had on your current or future life.
 Your train station accident injury claim will be adjusted to account for these factors.
 The long-term effects of accidents or injuries in a station could include: